List of Foundation Scholarships

 To be considered for many of the NFA Foundation scholarships, students must complete the General Scholarship Application and the Senior Survey on Naviance.
 Click on a category tab below to read more about the various scholarships available to NFA students.
 For more information, please contact your school counselor.

 Click here to fill out the brief General Scholarship Application Form.
+The following scholarships require separate applications that will become available to seniors in 2021:

 Harold Aberg Scholarship Award – established in memory of Harold Aberg by his friends; awarded annually to a graduating member of the golf team who plans to continue his or her education and whose scholarship, citizenship, and performance on the golf team have been outstanding.